trailblazer/trailblazer.github.io/guides/trailblazer/2.0/02-trailblazer-basics.md

 The other benefit of using this macro is: You don't have to use [the primitive *guard* implementation](/gems/operation/2.0/policy.html#guard), but use your existing [Pundit-style policies](/gems/operation/2.0/policy.html#pundit) to intercept unauthorized users.

+For simplicity, let's go with the `Guard` macro for now.

-{{ "create.rb:policy:../trailblazer-guides/app/concepts/blog_post/operation:operation-02" | tsnippet  }}
+{{ "app/concepts/blog_post/operation/create.rb:policy:../trailblazer-guides:operation-02" | tsnippet  }}

 Check line 2.
 Guards are a good way to quickly implement access control, but I advise you to invest some time in a separated policy implementation such as [pundit]((/gems/operation/2.0/policy.html#pundit)).